Gordon999/Pi-Pirate-Audio-MP3-Radio-player/README.md

 Put Album Cover images in Album Name directory, use .jpgs and ideally 240 x 240.

 If you can't see the text on the image you can add a file called colors.txt in the Album Name directory containing r,g,b values eg. 0,0,0 for black.
+If you put one line in the file ALL lines will be the same colour, putting 8 lines of data will set each line individually.

 If you don't have an image and want a colored backround you can add a file called backgnd.txt in the Album Name directory containing r,g,b values eg. 200,0,0 for red.